Exploring Asian Culture Course

 Includes guest lectures in each country, corporate visits and cultural excursions

-Instruction at LMU will include 18 hours of lecture over three Saturdays during the spring 2017 semester.
-Students then go to Seoul and Busan, Korea, May 20-28 for cultural experiences, corporate visits and lectures.
-From May 28 - June 4 students will travel to Beijing and Shanghai for a new cultural experience, additional corporate visits and lectures.
+Instruction at LMU will include 15 hours of lecture over three Saturdays during the spring 2019 semester.
+Students then go to Seoul and Busan, Korea from May 13-21 for cultural experiences, corporate visits and lectures.
+Students then travel to Beijing and Shanghai from May 21-28 for a new cultural experience, additional corporate visits and lectures.

 *Consent of Assistant Director is required prior to registration.
-Students must complete online registration.
-The travel fee of $2,500 (excluding airfare) will be applied to the student account upon registering.
-Of this fee, $500 is a non-refundable deposit.
+Students must complete Study Abroad application and pay a $500 nonrefundable deposit online toward the travel fee.
+The remaining travel fee of $2,500 (excluding airfare) will be applied to the student account upon registering.

-- International Health Insurance (may be additional expense if not included in student's insurance plan)
+- International Health Insurance (additional expense if not included in student's insurance plan)

 Note: By registering for the course in the spring semester and maintaining full-time status, no additional tuition will be charged.
 In addition, if LMU GPA requirements are met, student may apply for unit overload.

-Seoul, Korea: includes double occupancy, transportation, cultural site fees, lecture fees, a welcome luncheon and a farewell dinner.
+Seoul, Korea: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast, a welcome and a farewell meal.

-Busan, Korea: includes roundtrip transportation, double occupancy and cultural site fees.
+Busan, Korea: includes roundtrip transportation, double occupancy, breakfast and cultural site fees.

-Beijing, China: includes double occupancy, transportation, cultural site fees, lecture fees, breakfast and a welcome dinner.
+Beijing, China: includes China visa fee, double occupancy, transportation, cultural site fees, lecture fees, breakfast and a welcome meal.

-Shanghai, China: includes transportation to Shanghai, double occupancy, cultural site fees and a farewell dinner.
+Shanghai, China: includes transportation to Shanghai, double occupancy, cultural site fees and a farewell meal.

 "I had one of the greatest experiences of my life and have made friendships and memories that will last a life time.
 I know that might sound cliché but it entirely true.
 You get to travel across the world with a group of students with the same interests and goals as you and share a once in a lifetime experience.
 All the adults that help with this program try the best to make it a wonderful time for you and they do so much to make the trip a fun one." - Kailee Mora